ScilifelabDataCentre/serve-tutorials/Workshops/Packaging-and-sharing-applications-as-docker-images/docs/hands-on/docs/index.md

 cd path/to/your/folder
 ```

 Run the Docker command to build your image as shown below.
+Building the image may take a while.

+!!! warning  "Note"
-Note that the dot at the end of the command is important.
-Please note that building the image may take a while.
+    The dot **(.)** at the end of the command is important.
+This sets the build context to the current directory.
+This means that the build expects to find the Dockerfile in the directory where the command is invoked

 ```bash
 docker build -t <some-name>:<some-tag> .